Below, we’ll explore the merits of a weighted blanket and how to figure out what kind of weighted blanket is right for couples.

 Filled with micro glass beads, the Layla Weighted Blanket makes use of this environmentally friendly material, which provides a smooth, consistent texture.
 Carefully arranged between layers of poly-fill batting and reinforced by Layla’s hexagon stitching pattern, this blanket delivers evenly distributed weight.
 Other blankets often suffer from inconsistent, lumpy feeling textures that can be irritating and even exacerbate a sensory disorder the weighted blanket is supposed to help alleviate.

-The best part of the Layla weighted blanket besides the effects of its DTP-like pressure?
-You can throw it right into the washing machine, set on gentle in cold water.
-Tumble dry low, and your Layla will be fresh and clean, ready to help you go to sleep, and more importantly, stay asleep.
+The best part of the Layla Weighted Blanket besides the effects of its DTP-like pressure?
+You can throw it right into the washing machine, set it on a gentle cycle in cold water, tumble dry low, and your Layla will be fresh and clean, ready to help you go to sleep, and more importantly, stay asleep.

 Many other weighted blankets can’t be washed, leaving them vulnerable to spills and other mishaps that you can’t easily fix with a quick pass through the washing machine.
 When you decide on a weighted blanket for your bedroom, consider your lifestyle and how important it is to have an easy-to-clean blanket as part of it.

 If you and your partner have been struggling with insomnia or just restlessness, a weighted blanket for adults can be a major boon for your sleep quality and overall happiness.
+Now that you know how to choose a weighted blanket for a couple, it’s time to find the right one for you and your partner.
 The Layla Weighted Blanket is specifically designed to help you and your bed companion with a night of restorative sleep, by providing you with a comforting, hug-like pressure you can enjoy throughout the night.

 As you search for the right weighted blanket for you and your partner, use our guide to help you make the right choice.
 Before you know it, you’ll be sleeping soundly and wake up feeling cheerful and ready to take on the day.
 It’s time to treat yourself to the quality of sleep that has been missing from your life up until now.
 It all starts with a Layla Weighted Blanket.